when was camera invented

 Who Invented the Camera Obscura?

-Before answering the question, ” Who invented camera?”, let us discuss the initial days that led to its invention.
-Johann Zahn was the first to create the first portable camera-like device in 1685.
+Before answering the question, ” Who invented the camera?”, let us discuss the initial days that led to its invention.
+Johann Zahn was the first to create a portable camera-like device in 1685.
 Development did not progress over the next 130 years, and most attempts to develop cameras failed.
 Joseph Nicephore Niepce took the first picture in 1826 after successfully creating the device in 1816.

 Nicephore’s picture did not last long.
 He took it with a camera he made himself on paper coated in silver chloride.
 The sections of the paper that did not receive any light turned black.
 Frenchman Joseph Nicéphore Niépce created the first photographic camera in 1816.